Was the Steepest Standard Gauge Main Line Railroad Grade In The U.S.A.

 January 10, 2020

 Visited the tracks today after about 8 inches of rain in 5 days.
 New areas are now washed out and even more trees now lay across the tracks.
 With all of the washed out areas walking the tracks from Saluda down to Melrose is somewhat of a risky endeavor.
 Should you choose to do it just be very careful of your footing.
 If you get hurt it will be a while before help can get to you.
 The Google Earth Satellite photos have not been updated yet showing the tracks.
 What is being show now was taken before March 1, 2019.
 The major wash out below Melrose is now grown to become a major trench under the rails.
 Some of the ties have finally turned loose and fallen from the rails so there are now large gaps in the ties still attached to the rails.
 I expect that all of the ties will be rotted off in a year or so.
-For those that wish to visit in the warmer months be forewarned that the kudzu will hide the dies and washout from view.
+For those that wish to visit in the warmer months be forewarned that the kudzu will hide the ties and washout from view.
 This is not the time to hike the tracks.

 In late December I noticed that there were several NS truck just north of Landrum and also were spotted in and around Tryon.
 Could not tell what they were doing but when the headed out from Tryon towards Melrose and Saluda they were joined with several other trucks that could get on the rails.
 Possibly they were headed to the washouts to see how bad they were.
 I later learned that they continued on towards Hendersonville.
 Nothing more was ever said about their visit.